 There, I said it.

-My schedule stays pretty packed, and I always feel like cooking takes time away from more important things I could be doing, like making more money with a side hustle, hanging out with my dog, or scraping a chalkboard with my fingernails.
+My schedule stays pretty packed, and I always feel like cooking takes time away from more important things I could be doing, like making more money with a side hustle, hanging out with my dog, or other things I actually enjoy.

-I had heard of “meal prepping” forever ago, but I finally decided to give it a try recently.
+I had heard of “meal prepping” awhile ago, but I finally decided to give it a try.
 At first it sounded like too much.
-Planning things in advance isn’t really my forte — I’m more of an off-the-cuff type.
+Planning things in advance isn’t really my forte.

 But I recently started batching my tasks at work and noticed an increase in my productivity.
 This is what happened: